 Partnership, Second Version, Monetisation

-The success of the initial launch brought on a partnership with Bartercard, along with the need to monetise through banner advertising.
-A second version was launched that brought about these features, in addition to automating many of the back-office processes such as printing of invoices and expanding the usability towards interactive kiosks for shopping centre directories.
+The success of the initial launch brought on a partnership with Bartercard – which was almost like a B2B credit/token scheme – along with the need to monetise through banner advertising.
+A second version was launched that brought about these features along with a few extra modules like forums and built-in websites, in addition to automating many of the back-office processes such as printing of invoices and expanding the usability towards interactive kiosks for shopping centre directories.

-Marketing was starting to ramp up, with video advertising and online ads being created within our small two person team.
+Marketing was starting to ramp up, where I was starting to think about video advertising and online ads.

 At this point the tech stack was starting to show it’s age (and limits with CGI), with PHP becoming more popular in the ecosystem.
 So a rewrite was on the cards to progress further.